-In Figure 4.7 we show the results of this approach applied to the well-known fandisk dataset.
-We have compared our functional with the area functional and the Willmore energy and adjusted $\eta$ in each case to obtain visually appealing results to have a somewhat fair comparison.
+$\eta$ in each case to obtain visually appealing results to have a somewhat fair comparison.
 Not surprisingly the curvature-dependent approach preserves the creases much better than the other two.
 In this computation we have set $\eta = 5$ .

 Note that the construction of the signed distance function also introduces some numerical errors.
-The result can thus not be compared with pure mesh-based smoothing techniques.
-We also observe that creases do not evolve to perfectly sharp feature lines, an effect which hints to an analogy to the Euclidean case, in which LCIS overcomes staircaising effects.
+The result thus cannot be compared with pure mesh-based smoothing techniques.
+We also observe that creases do not evolve to perfectly sharp feature lines, an effect which hints at an analogy to the Euclidean case, in which LCISs overcome staircaising effects.

 4.2.3.
 Remarks.
-An inconvenient side-effect of the movement of vertices during the evolution is that the mesh may degenerate, leading to a very high condition number.
+An inconvenient side effect of the movement of vertices during the evolution is that the mesh may degenerate, leading to a very high condition number.
 Hence, depending on the number of steps taken and the initial regularity of the mesh, retriangulation of the mesh can become unavoidable.
-We have found the scheme proposed by Bänsch et al. [4] very useful, since it is fast, easy to implement and preserves the enclosed volume of the mesh, which is particularly for higher-order flows a desirable property.
+We have found the scheme proposed by Bänsch, Morin, and Nochetto [4] to be very useful, since it is fast and easy to implement and preserves the enclosed volume of the mesh, which is, particularly for higher-order flows, a desirable property.